-It is finally happening!
-Starting May 2021, Google Search will include Core Web Vitals as one of their official ranking signals into your search results.
+Starting May 2021, Google Search included Core Web Vitals as one of their official ranking signals.

-As a matter of fact, this change can affect a lot: starting from your website’s SEO ranking to your ad performance.
+As a matter of fact, this change did affect a lot: starting from your website’s SEO ranking to your ad performance.

-Therefore, to ensure the steady growth of your traffic, it is so crucial to prepare yourself and your business for this change.
+Therefore, to ensure the steady growth of your traffic, it is so crucial to pay attention to these new KPIs.

-In today’s article, we will discuss this latest Google update, explore the Core Web Vitals and provide suggestions on how to make sure you are ready for the upcoming change.
+In today’s article, we will discuss this Google update, explore the Core Web Vitals and provide suggestions on how to track it.

 Let’s get started!

 - What are Core Web Vitals and how do they impact your performance?

 - Core Web Vitals breakdown: LCP, FID, and CLS

 - Four tools to track your Core Web Vitals

 - Action plan